NUANSA2024/Nuansa/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode and starts the development server.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Server is open on port http://localhost:3001.
+Send backend requests to this port.\

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run server`

+Launches only the backend server.
+Use postman to send requests to this server to test backend.

 ### `npm test`